asifbacchus/ABSolutions.ImageToBase64/Writerside/topics/Dependency-Injection.md

 # Dependency Injection

+<link-summary>Explanation of how dependency injection is used by this library.</link-summary>
+<card-summary>Explanation of how dependency injection is used by this library.</card-summary>
+<web-summary>Explanation of dependency injection usage in ABSolutions.ImageToBase64 .NET library.</web-summary>

 This library is best used via dependency injection.
 To make this easier, this library includes a `ServiceCollection` extension method that will register the in-memory cache and converter services for you.
 The extension method requires a reference to the configuration container to read settings from `appsettings.json`.